 Once you've reflected on and discussed your choices, make the decisions that feel right for you now.
 Remember, as long as you are competent to speak for yourself, you will be making and communicating your decisions as the questions arise.

-The purpose of the Advance Care Directive is to leave clear information in writing so that your substitute decision maker can make the decisions for you that you would want for yourself - if you are not able to speak or otherwise comunicate on your own behalf.
-Finally, remember that you can change your Advance Care Directive at any time.
+The purpose of the Advance Care Directive is to leave clear information in writing.
+If you become unable to communicate on your own behalf, your substitute decision maker can use this information to make decisions for you that you would want.
+Remember that you can change your Advance Care Directive at any time.
 (We recommend reviewing it annually.)

 - Step 4Document Your Decisions

-When it comes to end of life decisions, what you've put in writing will carry much more weight than what you've mentioned in passing.
+When it comes to end-of-life decisions, what you've put in writing will carry much more weight than what you've mentioned in passing.
 It can also make it easier for your Substitute Decision Maker to act on your wishes.
-So put it in writing!
+So write it down!
 You can use the forms in our Advance Care Planning Kit or have a lawyer or notary draw up your Directive.
 It's up to you.

 - Step 5Communicate Your Decisions

 Now that you have an Advance Care Plan, let others know.
-The most critical person to know is your Substitute Decision Maker (SDM).
-After reading your Plan, arrange to have both you and your SDM take the quiz in our Advance Care Planning Kit to ensure that your thinking is aligned.
+The most critical person to inform is your Substitute Decision Maker (SDM).
+After reading your Plan, arrange for both you and your SDM take the quiz in our Advance Care Planning Kit to ensure your thinking is aligned.